Johongirr/600-days-of-code/log1.md

 ### FCC exercise
 So I've completed few CSS exercises on FCC which was about colour theory and colour combinations hsl and so on

+### Day 34, Feb 22, 2021

+### Thing's I've learned
+* Backgrounds

+#### Gradient
+So gradient is basically one colour fading into another colour and there are 2 types of gradients
+ 1. Linear gradient - is where colours fade into other colours in linear direction
+ 2. Radial gradient - is when main colour starts at the very center of ellipse or circle and gradients fades outwards